 Discover Central Deborah Gold Mine

 Currently, the Central Deborah Gold Mine is registered under the Victorian Heritage Register.
-Visitors can take a tour underground to explore the reminiscent of the Gold rush era.
-The tour may not be for you if you have claustrophobia, but is one of the best things to do in Bendigo, undoubtedly.
+Visitors can take a tour underground, which will be reminiscent of the gold rush era.
+The tour may not be for you if you have claustrophobia, but is certainly one of the best things to do in Bendigo, undoubtedly.

 Visit The Great Stupa of Universal Compassion

 Experiencing the East Asian heritage of Australia is one of the best things to do in Bendigo.
-The Great Stupa is a sacred Buddhist temple in Victoria which, is a monument build by the Chinese community in Bendigo.
+The Great Stupa is a sacred Buddhist temple built by the chinese community in Bendigo.
 Standing at a height of 50 meters, the Great Stupa resembles the medieval Gyantse Stupa of Tibet.